"Opportunity through education"

 H.E.A.L., through partnerships with communities, responds to local priorities in rural Uganda on initiatives that promote health, knowledge, and leadership skills.

-We envision a world where children and youth realize a brighter future through education.
+A world where children and youth realize a brighter future through education.

 Kelly Deis worked at the front lines of service delivery in public health in two Canadian provinces, in both urban and rural settings.
 In the last 15 years of her career, she had increasing responsibility for oversight and coordination of large provincial, national and international knowledge transfer and research programs.
 Kelly brings her passion for public health to the H.E.A.L. board serving as Board Chair since October 2016.